ArjanCodes/examples/github_copilot/README.md

 ### Installing it in VSCode

+Last month, Github introduced Copilot.
+They call it an AI pair programmer that helps you write code faster and with less work.
+I like that.
+Because I'm a lazy bastard.
 Copilot integrates directly with VSCode.
 You can install it as an extension.
 At the moment, you need to be in the Technical Preview group in order to use it.
 I put a link in the description that you can click on if you want to join the waitlist.

 ### Play around with the tool